Marie-Carmelle Elie: Research and career

 Elie started her medical career at the University of Medicine and Dentistry of New Jersey.
 She developed the departmental strategy on emergency medicine and critical care.
 She has searched for biomarkers that present in critical care patients who experience complications.
 She has looked for biomarkers that can indicate pediatric sepsis.
 Alongside investigating biomarkers, Elie led clinical trials, with a focus on acute respiratory distress syndrome.

 In 2010, Elie joined the University of Florida, where she developed an alert system to streamline and prevent errors in the critical care system.
 Elie chaired the sepsis committee at the University of Florida, and established the emergency room sepsis alert.
 During the COVID-19 pandemic, Elie switched focus to identify treatments for COVID-19, and identified that a 2-drug strategy (baricitinib plus remdesivir) can improve patient outcomes.

-In 2020, Elie was appointed a professor and Chair in the Department of Emergency Medicine.
+In 2020, Elie was appointed a professor and served as the Chair in the Department of Emergency Medicine from 2020-2025.
 She is the first Black woman to hold such a position at a major American medical school.
 She was elected Fellow of the National Academy of Medicine in 2022.